Congratulations on making the decision to become part of an international programme for environmental education for sustainability.

 The first step to becoming an Eco-School is registration.
 You can check whether your school is already registered by using our search facility.

 Once registered, you will receive some introductory information by email, termly newsletters, an abundance of web-based resources and access to further support from our delivery partner organisations, local councils and government agencies.

-Before starting on the Eco-Schools Programme, please download and read our Eco-Schools Toolkit which contains the following information:
+Before starting on the Eco-Schools Programme, please download and read our Eco-Schools Handbook.

 The most important aspect for schools to remember is that every school is different and it is therefore critical that a school fits the seven steps around its circumstances and situation and NOT try and fit the school into the seven elements.